Metroid Prime: Reception

 Metroid Prime received "universal acclaim", according to Metacritic.
-The three reviewers in Electronic Gaming Monthly awarded it three 10/10 scores.
 It won numerous Game of the Year awards and was praised for its detailed graphics, special effects, varied environments, moody soundtrack and sound effects, level design, immersive atmosphere and innovative gameplay centered on exploration in contrast with action games such as Halo, while staying faithful to the Metroid formula.
 Criticisms included the unusual control scheme, lack of focus on the story, and repetitive backtracking.
-Game Informer considered the control scheme awkward, Entertainment Weekly compared the game to a "1990s arcade game, filled with over the top battle sequences, spectacular visual effects—and a pretty weak plot", and GamePro wrote that inexperienced players "might find it exhausting to keep revisiting the same old places over and over and over".
+Game Informer considered the control scheme awkward.
+Entertainment Weekly compared Prime to a "1990s arcade game, filled with over the top battle sequences, spectacular visual effects—and a pretty weak plot", and GamePro wrote that inexperienced players "might find it exhausting to keep revisiting the same old places over and over and over".
 In 2004, the video game countdown show Filter said Metroid Prime had the best graphics of all time.

-During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Metroid Prime with "Console First-Person Action Game of the Year"; it also received nominations for "Game of the Year", "Console Game of the Year", "Outstanding Innovation in Console Gaming", and outstanding achievement in "Art Direction", "Game Design", "Gameplay Engineering", "Original Music Composition", "Sound Design", and "Visual Engineering".
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences named Metroid Prime the "Console First-Person Action Game of the Year".
+It was also nominated for "Game of the Year", "Console Game of the Year", "Outstanding Innovation in Console Gaming", and outstanding achievement in "Art Direction", "Game Design", "Gameplay Engineering", "Original Music Composition", "Sound Design", and "Visual Engineering".
 It was the most nominated game at the awards ceremony.

-Metroid Prime appeared on several lists of best games; it was ranked 23rd in IGNs Top 100, 29th in a 100-game list chosen by GameFAQs users, 18th in Official Nintendo Magazines 2009 list of greatest Nintendo games and 10th in Nintendo Powers "Top 200 Nintendo Games Ever".
-IGN named Metroid Prime the best GameCube game, while GameSpy ranked it third in a similar list, behind The Legend of Zelda: The Wind Waker and Resident Evil 4.
-Nintendo Power also ranked Metroid Prime as the sixth-best game of the 2000s.
-Wired ranked the game 10th in its list of "The 15 Most Influential Games of the Decade" for popularizing "exploration, puzzle-solving, platforming and story" among first-person shooters, saying that the game was "breaking the genre free from the clutches of Doom".
-Wireds writer continued that Metroid Prime took a massive stride forward for first-person games.
-Metroid Prime also became popular among players for speedrunning; specialized communities were formed to share these speed runs.
+In 2005, GameSpy named Metroid Prime the third-best GameCube game, behind The Legend of Zelda: The Wind Waker and Resident Evil 4, and in 2007 IGN named it the best.
+It was named the 10th-greatest Nintendo game by Nintendo Power in 2006 and the 18th-greatest by Official Nintendo Magazine in 2009.
+In 2010, Nintendo Power ranked it the sixth-best game of the 2000s.
+It was ranked the 23rd-greatest game ever by IGN in 2012 and voted the 29th-greatest by GameFAQs readers in 2015.
+In 2009, Wired named Metroid Prime the 10th-most influential game of the decade for popularizing exploration, puzzle-solving, platforming and story in FPS games and "breaking the genre free from the clutches of Doom".
+Metroid Prime also became popular for speedrunning.